nestauk/pec-library/README.md

 This repo contains the code behind the PEC library project on exploring trends in renewable energy in library catalogue data.

-We take a follow six steps to the network based approach to exploring trends in renewable energy, which is summarised in the below chart:
+We take a network based approach in six steps to explore trends in renewable energy, which is summarised in the below chart:

 <p align="center">
   <img width="638" alt="Screenshot 2022-09-21 at 10 04 38" src="https://user-images.githubusercontent.com/46863334/191463351-cf4bf54d-9fc2-4dc5-ba54-95a99834d4f6.png">